40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 Still, it attracted millions of inquiring eyes who were hell-bent on figuring out the hidden meaning behind each brush stroke.

-Keep scrolling and you will find our list of famous abstract paintings which ruled the hearts of the art viewer.
+Keep scrolling and you will find our list of famous abstract paintings that ruled the hearts of art viewers.

 1. Windows Open Simultaneously (1912)